 * 6 units of the three-part EAS 595a Graduate Colloquium, to be taken in the first two semesters if possible.

 * One introductory course in three of the following five fields (3 units per course adding to 9 units total): history, linguistics, literature, thought/religion, and anthropology.
 One of these courses must be in the student's field of study.
-(It may be possible to apply courses taken previously at the undergraduate level towards meeting this breadth requirement, although this will not reduce the total number of units needed to complete the MA degree.
-Students who wish to do so should submit to the department a petition explaining their request).

 * 6 units of advanced-level courses within the department which are relevant to the student's field of study.
 These courses must enhance the programmatic integrity of the course of study.